factorhouse/hsx/README.md

 Unlike Reagent, HSX does not:

 * Render components as classes (under the hood).
-HSX elements are plain React Function components.
+HSX compiles to plain React Function components.
 * Include its own state abstractions like Ratoms and reactions.
 Use React’s built-in state management hooks like [useState](https://react.dev/reference/react/useState).

 If you want to read more about the engineering challenge of moving a 60k+ LOC Reagent codebase to React 19 read [this blog post]().